IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_replication.md

     apiVersion: replication.storage.openshift.io/v1alpha1
     kind: VolumeReplication
     metadata:
-      name: volumereplication-sample
+      name: demo-volumereplication
       namespace: default
     spec:
-      volumeReplicationClass: volumereplicationclass-sample
+      volumeReplicationClass: demo-volumereplicationclass
       replicationState: primary
       dataSource:
         kind: PersistentVolumeClaim
-        name: myPersistentVolumeClaim # should be in same namespace as VolumeReplication
+        name: demo-pvc-file-system # should be in same namespace as VolumeReplication
     ```

 2. After the YAML file is created, apply it by using the `kubectl apply -f` command.